usegalaxy-no/galaxyadmin/documents/upgrade_checklist.md

 - [ ] Import a single file from the NeLS Storage (and display it!)
 - [ ] Import multiple files from the NeLS Storage in a single operation (and display them!)
 - [ ] Export one or more files to the NeLS Storage
-- [ ] Test a history export from Galaxy to NeLS
+- [ ] Test a history export from Galaxy to NeLS Storage
-- [ ] Test a history import from NeLS to Galaxy
+- [ ] Test a history import from NeLS Storage to Galaxy
 - [ ] Run a tool that comes bundled with Galaxy (e.g. "replace text")
 - [ ] Run a tool that was installed from a tool shed
 - [ ] Run a tool that uses a reference dataset (e.g. bwa-mem)